cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

-The tags in Docker registries are mutable, this can cause two different version of application to run on the cluster due to node restart.
-Sha256  provide immutable version.
+The tags in Docker registries are mutable, this can cause two different versions of the application to run on the cluster due to node restart.
+Sha256  provides immutable version.
 Both tags and versions can be used at the same time.

 Improves:

 * [Kubernetes cluster upgrades](#upgrades)
-* [Availability](#availability) by starting the same version of the component during recovery event
+* [Availability](#availability) by starting the same version of the component during the recovery event

 See also: